article_image

 3. Jazz and Music Influence

-The world of jazz in the 1930s and 40s also has ties to the term.
-Musicians often referred to New York City as "The Big Apple" as it was considered the most coveted place to perform.
-If you could make it in New York, you were on top of the world.
+The jazz world in the 1930s and 40s also has ties to the term.
+Musicians often called New York City "The Big Apple," the most coveted place to perform.
+If you could make it to New York, you would be on top of the world.

 4. Beyond the Literal: Symbolism

-While the concrete origins of the term are linked to horse racing and music, the Big Apple has come to represent so much more than its literal interpretation.
+While the term's concrete origins are linked to horse racing and music, the Big Apple has come to represent so much more than its literal interpretation.
 Just like an apple symbolizes knowledge, temptation, and a city teeming with opportunity and dreams, New York offers its dwellers and visitors a taste of something unique, diverse, and dynamic.